-Minimum Maximum
+William IVIGAIIIIGIII

 (2,720,000 shares) (4,088,889 shares)

 Commissions \$ 644,000(1) \$ 917,778(1)

-(1) Includes the \$75,000 as an advance against out-of-pocket expenses already paid to Griffin, which will be reimbursed if actual expenses incurred are less than this amount.
+Includes the \$75,000 in fees already paid to Griffin, which will be credited against any commissions payable to Griffin or reimbursed if actual expenses incurred are less than this amount.

 Fees to Griffin and to any other broker-dealer may be deemed to be underwriting fees.
 Griffin and any other broker-dealers may be deemed to be underwriters.
 If the offering is not consummated or Griffin ceases under certain circumstances to provide assistance to us, Griffin will be reimbursed for its reasonable out-of-pocket expenses in an amount not to exceed \$75,000.
-Pursuant to its engagement letter, Griffin shall have the right to receive the commissions of 2.0% with respect to the aggregate dollar amount of stock sold in the subscription and community offering and a fee of 6.5% of the aggregate dollar amount of stock sold in the subscription for the eighteen months following the termination of the engagement letter.
+Pursuant to its engagement letter, Griffin shall have the right to receive the commissions of 2.0% with respect to the aggregate dollar amount of stock sold in the subscription and community offering and a fee of 6.5% of the aggregate dollar amount of stock sold in the syndicated community offering entered into during the eighteen months following the termination of the engagement letter.